JDACS4C-IMPROVE/UNO/README.md

 + `uno_preprocess_improve.py` - takes benchmark data files and transforms them into files for training and inference
 + `uno_train_improve.py` - trains the UNO model
 + `uno_infer_improve.py` - runs inference with the trained UNO model
-+ `uno_default_model.txt` - default parameter file (parameter values specified in this file override the defaults)
++ `uno_params.ini` - default parameter file (parameter values specified in this file override the defaults)
-+ `params.py` - definitions of parameters that are specific to the model
++ `model_params_def.py` - definitions of parameters that are specific to the model

 # Step-by-step instructions